rachellewillemsma/rachellewillemsma.github.io/_posts/2023-03-23-pathfinder.md

 ### Background

-#### The idea for this project emerged when my friend showed me this overview of Pathfinder 2E classes, created by reddit user Rednidedi.
+#### The idea for this project emerged when my friend showed me <a href="https://www.reddit.com/r/Pathfinder2e/comments/ts8m4v/i_tried_summarizing_all_classes_to_help_newer/" target="_blank">this overview</a> of Pathfinder 2E classes, created by reddit user Rednidedi.
 Although I have not played Pathfinder myself, I found myself intrigued by the information displayed in this chart.
 However, I felt that the presentation could be improved.
 I had a sudden urge to put my own spin on the project, completing the first draft of my own version within a single day.

 ![Original Chart by Rednidedi](../img/pathfinder/pathfinder-inspiration.png)